billmalarky/react-native-image-cache-hoc/README.md

 React Native Image Cache HOC creates an advanced image component, \<CacheableImage\>, that is a drop in replacement for the standard \<Image\> component.

+**Differences between the advanced image component and standard image component API are as follows:**

-The only change in the advanced component API is the component "source" prop only accepts a web accessible url (there's no reason to use this library to render files that already exist on the local filesystem).
-Additionally there is a new, optional, prop "permanent" that determines if the image file should be stored forever on the local filesystem instead of written to a temperary cache.
-Typically "permanent" images would be static files that would traditionally ship with with app itself.
+1. **Modified "source" Prop:** The advanced component "source" prop only accepts a web accessible url (there's no reason to use this library to render files that already exist on the local filesystem), and it does NOT accept an array of urls.
+2. **New "permanent" Prop:** The new, optional (defaults to False), "permanent" prop determines if the image file should be stored forever on the local filesystem instead of written to a temperary cache that is subject to occasional pruning.
+3. **New  "placeholder" Prop:** The new, optional (defaults to standard Image component), "placeholder" prop determines component to render while remote image file is downloading.

 **TL;DR: To cache image files for performance, simply use \<CacheableImage\> as a drop in replacement for \<Image\>.
 To store files permanently add a permanent={true} prop to \<CacheableImage\>.**